 Organization of doctoral studies

-THE ORGANIZATION OF DOCTORAL STUDIES AND THE TERMS AND CONDITIONS OF AND THE PROCEDURE FOR DEFENDING DOCTORAL DEGREES AT THE ESTONIAN ACADEMY OF MUSIC AND THEATRE
+THE ORGANISATION OF DOCTORAL STUDIES AND THE TERMS AND CONDITIONS OF AND THE PROCEDURE FOR DEFENDING DOCTORAL THESES AT THE ESTONIAN ACADEMY OF MUSIC AND THEATRE

-1. This regulation sets out the particulars of commencing and conducting doctoral studies at the Estonian Academy of Music and Theatre (hereinafter ‘the Academy’) as compared to other levels of study, the requirements for doctoral dissertations and the terms and conditions of and the procedure for defending a doctoral degree.
-The general principles of admission and organisation of studies have been established in the Admission Rules and the Regulation of Studies of the Academy.
+1. This regulation sets out the particulars for commencing and conducting doctoral studies at the Estonian Academy of Music and Theatre (hereinafter ‘the Academy’) as compared to other levels of study, the requirements for doctoral theses and the terms and conditions of and the procedure for defending a doctoral thesis.
+For the general principles regulating admission to the Academy and the organisation of studies, see the Admission Rules and the Regulation of Studies of the Academy.

 2. The standard period of doctoral studies is four years and during this period the doctoral student has to earn 240 credits of the European Credit Transfer and Accumulation System (ECTS).
 Persons who have completed the doctoral studies in full shall be awarded a doctoral degree.